The hyperbolic Brownian plane: Convergence to the hyperbolic Brownian plane

 \end{prop}

-\begin{proof} The difference with \cite{CLGplane} is that the Schaeffer bijection is more complicated here.
-Hence, we need to do the computations directly on maps instead of trees as in Section 6 of \cite{CLGmodif}.
+\begin{proof} The proof of Proposition 1 in \cite{CLGplane} uses the Schaeffer bijection between maps and trees.
+Although a similar bijection exists for triangulations, it is more complicated.
+Hence, we do the computations directly on maps instead of trees as in Section 6 of \cite{CLGmodif}.